davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

 **The code above is undesirable for several reasons.** First, `MAX` is entirely arbitrary and defined at the programmer's discretion.
 Second, a company can never have more than `MAX` employees: the program would either not run, or will fail when a user tried to start with more.
 Third, for the runs that do not require anywhere close to
 MAX employees, this program ends up wasting quite a bit of space.

 Okay.
 You might think the above example seems contrived.
-After all, why didn't we ask the user for the number of employees first, and then create the array using that size. _"Enough with the tomfoolery David, we've been doing it this way in Java for years,"_ is what you're likely thinking.
+After all, why didn't we ask the user for the number of employees first, and then create the array using that size.
 Consider the following code:

 ```c
 #include <stdio.h>